Johncci/rock-paper-scissors-lizard-spock-game/README.md

   * The images on this site were changed from there original settings using [ezgif.com](https://ezgif.com/).
   * The font for this page was set using [googlefonts.com](https://fonts.google.com/).
   * The alt and aria-label attributes were tested using [NVaccess.org](https://www.nvaccess.org/download/).
+  * The accesibility of the website was checked using [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)

   All media listed above was used with the permission of the owner.
 <br>